-Simplify, digitize, consolidate — or else: The new paradigm for telecoms
+Simplify, digitize, consolidate — or else: The new paradigm

 The corporate world at large is moving quickly to capture the benefits of digitization.
 Yet the telecommunications industry itself, while enabling its business customers to digitize their activities, has lagged in its efforts to move in the same direction.
 Struggling with outmoded IT systems, siloed organizational structures, and pre-digital corporate cultures, telecom operators have allowed faster competitors, notably the so-called over-the-top players, to gain the upper hand by offering better and wider-ranging services and more compelling customer experiences.